kwilkos/cxf/distribution/src/main/release/samples/jms_pubsub/README.txt

 javac, and java to build and run the demos, you must set the environment.

-This demo requires ActiveMQ 4.0.X.
-Before you run this demo, please make sure you had installed the ActiveMQ 4.0.X and set ACTIVEMQ_HOME and ACTIVEMQ_VERSION environment variables.
+This demo requires ActiveMQ 4.1.X.
+Before you run this demo, please make sure you had installed the ActiveMQ 4.1.X and set ACTIVEMQ_HOME and ACTIVEMQ_VERSION environment variables.
+Also, the ACTIVEMQ_VERSION environment variable should include the '-incubator' suffix.
+For example,

+For Unix:
+export ACTIVEMQ_VERSION=4.1.0-incubator

+For Windows:
+set ACTIVEMQ_VERSION=4.1.0-incubator

-Befor you run this demo, start up the JMS message broker.
+Before you run this demo, start up the JMS message broker.

-From ActiveMQ 4.0.X insallation launch ActiveMQ JMS Broker in seperate window or in background using the commands:
+From ActiveMQ 4.1.X insallation launch ActiveMQ JMS Broker in seperate window or in background using the commands:

 For Unix:
 cd <activemq.home.dir>/bin
 activemq